 The Wellington Evening Post reported later (16 September) on that meeting:- “LOCAL AND GENERAL: A proposal that the Wellington Returned Soldiers’ Association should adopt the red poppy of Flanders as the national memorial flower, in accordance with the action of the American, Canadian, and English ex-service men’s organisations, was made by Colonel A. S. Moffatt at the last meeting of the Standing Sub-Committee of the Dominion Executive of the Association.
 After discussion, it was agreed that Colonel Moffatt should make a detailed memorandum on the subject for submission to the Dominion Executive.”

-The Hawera & Normanby Star (Taranaki, 28 September 1921) reported much of the same under “LOCAL AND GENERAL – Auckland Star” but included “It was also agreed that if Colonel Moffatt arrived back from visiting the Australian Returned Soldiers’ and Sailors’ Imperial League before September 26 he would be invited to attend the Dominion Executive meeting and discuss the preposition.”
+The Hawera & Normanby Star (Taranaki, 28 September 1921) reported much of the same under “LOCAL AND GENERAL – Auckland Star” but included “It was also agreed that if Colonel Moffatt arrived back from visiting the Australian Returned Soldiers’ and Sailors’ Imperial League before September 26 he would be invited to attend the Dominion Executive meeting and discuss the proposition.”

 It is believed that Colonel Moffat did make it back in time to attend that meeting.
 He was probably only in Australia a week before he returned to New Zealand, possibly departing Sydney around 20 September.
 He may have arrived in Wellington on 25 September (?) in order to attend another Returned Services’ Association Dominion Executive meeting on the 26th, in Wellington – prior to the Executive making its decision later in the day.
 (There are a lot of question marks and guesses relating to this period of time, so any enlightenment or correction will be welcomed).